faroos3/over_the_wire/bandit/bandit_notes.md

 That took way longer than I thought it would.
 I learned about grep and the 2>/dev/null thing.

 Level 7 -> Level 8:

+Okay so there is a file named data.txt, cat'd it, and there's a bunch of words with flags next to them.
+Hint is that the flag is sotred next to the word millionth.
+Should just be a simple:
+    grep millionth data.txt
+I hope.
+Yep.
+Yields: cvX2JJa4CFALtqS87jk27qwqGhBM9plV to ssh bandit8@bandit.labs.overthewire.org -p 2220

+They suggesting using uniq, base64, tr, tar, gzip, bzip2, and xxd though.
+So ima have to read them and figure out what they do.

+Level 8 -> Level 9:
+Hint is it's the only line of text that occurs only once...so a unique line in the file?
+Alos says helpful reading materials are pipes and redirects.
+Gonna have to read those too.

+lol cat'ing it yields a ton of flags.
+Apparently this will sort stuff based on number of appearences, with piping, thanks stack overflow, got to this page when searching "uniq linux command".
+    sort FILE | uniq -c | sort -n
+Look at the reading here: http://www.westwind.com/reference/os-x/commandline/pipes.html running the Stackoverflow command yields: wow.
+Apparently the flag appears once and everyhing else appears ten times.
+Flag for ssh bandit9@bandit.labs.overthewire.org -p 2220 is UsvVyFSfZZWbi6wgC7dAFyFuR6jQQUhR
+Got to do these readings!

+Level 9 -> Level 10: